-OSMNames project offers downloadable list of place names derived from OpenStreetMap database with a easy installation, clear licensing and clear code.
+OSMNames project offers a downloadable list of place names derived from the OpenStreetMap database with easy installation, transparent licensing, and clean code.

-The TSV (tab separated value) data format simplifies handling of the community curated data with over 21 million streets, towns, cities and administrative units from every country all over the world.
-Complete compressed dump has only about 1.5 gigabytes.
+The TSV (tab-separated value) data format simplifies the handling of the community-curated data with over 21 million streets, towns, cities, and administrative units from every country all over the world.
+A complete compressed dump has only about 1.5 gigabytes.

-The dataset is optimized for indexing by fulltext search engines (such as SphinxSearch or ElasticSearch) and can power a geocoding service similar to the open-source Nominatim, which served as a reference implementation, especially regarding hierarchy of places, bbox and ranking.
+The dataset is optimized for indexing by fulltext search engines (such as SphinxSearch or ElasticSearch).
+It can power a geocoding service similar to the open-source Nominatim that served as a reference implementation, especially regarding the hierarchy of places, bbox, and ranking.

-The OSMNames data set was optimized and tested to feed the place search system of Klokan Technologies GmbH, Switzerland, which allows to search for a geographic location name and zoom a map to the right position.
+The OSMNames data set was optimized and tested to feed the place search system of MapTiler AG, Switzerland, which allows to search for a geographic location name and zoom a map to the proper position.
 The search system is available under an open-source license and can be easily installed on a custom server completely free of charge.

-An enhancement with complete postal addresses (house numbers and zip codes) is also possible but will need futher research.
+An enhancement with complete postal addresses (house numbers and zip codes) is also possible but will need further research.

 Right now, the data is always pre-generated to simplify deployment and scalability.
-The same fulltext search indexing system and ranking could alsoe be used against a PostgreSQL with nearly live updates.
+You could also use the same fulltext search indexing system and ranking against a PostgreSQL database with nearly live updates.

-The original OSMNames open-source project generating the dataset from OpenStreetMap is a result of the work of a semester thesis (Andreas Egloff) from the University of Applied Sciences Rapperswil, Switzerland, and was done in cooperation with Klokan Technologies GmbH.
+The original OSMNames open-source project generating the dataset from OpenStreetMap is a result of the work of a semester thesis (Andreas Egloff) from the University of Applied Sciences Rapperswil, Switzerland, and was done in cooperation with MapTiler AG.
 The company team has developed the open-source search system with autocomplete (instant search) functionality.

 Anybody can reuse the open-source software, customize the data and adapt our workflows.
 We hope the community will contribute back and help us improve this database.